Arora-Dhruv/Identifying-COVID-19-Lead-Effects-in-Texas/README.md

 ├── LICENSE

 ```

+## Research questions for this study are:
+<font color='#C24914'>1.
+Research Question: Is there a statistically significant relationship between COVID positive cases in Texas and rise in hospitalization X days later?</font>

+<font color='#C24914'>2.
+Research Question:  Is there a statistically significant relationship between Hospitalization in Texas and rise in ICU patients X days later?</font>

+## Data source

 ## Conclusion
 <font color='#C24914'>1.
 Research Question: Is there a statistically significant relationship between COVID positive cases in Texas and rise in hospitalization X days later?</font>
 Null hypothesis: Increase in positive cases in Texas do not lead to increase in hospitalization X days later.